atul1141504/my-learning-java/0. Coding Exercises/codingExercises6ArranAndArrayList/src/Readme.md

 ## Task1: Check if a number greater than a given number present in Array
 **Instructions**:

-          *Create a Java program that determines whether there's an element greater than a given number in an array.
+          a.
+Create a Java program that determines whether there's an element greater than a given number in an array.
-          *logic must return false if there are no items present in the Array.
+          b. logic must return false if there are no items present in the Array.
-          *return true, if a greater number present in the Array.
+          c. return true, if a greater number present in the Array.

 ## Task2: Get Second Largest Number Present in Array
 **Instructions**: